 These symptoms might occur in the initial phases of fasting and might reduce after the person gets into a routine.

 If you try to binge eat during your 6-hour eating period, your digestion might get haywire.
 Some people experience bloating due to over-eating.
 Some people may eat more in the eating window due to time restrictions and end up bloated or gaining weight.

 While some people report improved digestion and feeling less hungry with intermittent fasting, some practitioners observed the reverse.
 They felt constant hunger and it was challenging to sustain the fast.

 Difficulty in coordinating medication

 It might be difficult to coordinate medications that cannot be taken on an empty stomach.
 Consulting a doctor is crucial before taking on a strict fasting plan such as 18/6.

 Affects reproductive health

-Some animal studies show intermittent fasting negatively affects the reproductive system due to poor nutrition, however this data is flawed.
+Some animal studies and human studies show intermittent fasting negatively affects the reproductive system due to poor nutrition, however this data is flawed.
 The highlighting effects of the study were loss of body weight, blood glucose, menstrual cyclicity, and estradiol hormone.
 Therefore it’s especially important to pay attention to what you are eating while doing fasting.
 If you eat a healthy diet full of nutritious foods and fulfill your protein and calorie needs, your reproductive health will not be altered, so this is actually false in reality.